PowerUser64/colorscheme-shuffler.nvim/README.md

 {
     deck = nil, -- use all colorschemes blacklist = {
-        -- blacklist all default light themes
+        -- blacklist all builtin light themes
         "delek",
         "morning",
         "peachpuff",